portfolio contact

 www.fotolia.com ($2 or $3, depending on size)

-(A collection of tips by the School of Visual Concepts, Seattle.
-They say we've inspired some of the ideas on their site.
+www.onehundredthings.wordpress.com (A collection of tips by the School of Visual Concepts, Seattle.
+They said we've inspired some of the ideas on their site.
 How cool is that??)

 www.designcanchange.org (Good information to have)